Staying Safe in Tasmanian Government Schools

 - make an appointment to see your child’s teacher or the school principal to discuss the matter

-- keep in contact with the school about what your child is experiencing until you are happy that the problem has been sorted out.
+- keep in regular contact with the school about what your child is experiencing until you are comfortable that the problem has been resolved.

 - Talk to your child’s teacher or principal, who can explain their school’s Respectful Student Behaviour Policy.

-- Go to the national anti-bullying website for tips and hints – www.bullyingnoway.com.au
+- Go to the national anti-bullying website for tips and hints.

 Download the Print version of brochure (PDF, 480KB)